The Ultimate Guide to Designing an ADA Compliant Bathroom

 The problem is these guidelines don’t take aesthetics into consideration.
 What good is an accessible bathroom if it turns away most buyers?

-Here are 4 basic ideas to keep in mind.
+Here are four key principles to keep in mind:

 2.1 Enough Space for Mobility Aids